-- All installations shall be approved by both the Port AV/F&I and by Port FD prior to construction. - Port FD inspects all installations prior to backfill or cover. - Water mains shall be installed, flushed, and tested per the IFC and NFPA 24, Private Fire Service Mains and Their Appurtenances.
+- All installations shall be approved by both the Port AV/F&I and by Port FD prior to construction. - Port FD inspects all installations prior to backfill or cover. - Water mains shall be installed, flushed, sanitized, and tested per the IFC and NFPA 24, WA DOH and AWWA Standards (AWWA C651-14 Disinfecting Water Mains covers disinfection and flushing), STIA Water System Requirements, Private Fire Service Mains and Their Appurtenances. - All water mains shall be installed with field lock gaskets.

-- All water mains shall be installed with field lock gaskets. - Port FD shall witness all tests.
+- Port FD shall witness all tests.
 Contractor will present all necessary test forms at the time of the test.
 All tests and inspections require 48 hours advance notice to both the Port Water Department and Port FD. - Mega-lug type connections are not approved for installations without thrust blocking or rodding. - All new fire sprinkler riser rooms shall be provided with redundant feed.
 The primary feed shall be underground and installed in accordance with NFPA 24. - All new fire sprinkler riser rooms and/or rooms containing the installation of new sectional valve shall be provided with a floor drain and the floor sloped to the drain.
 The floor drain shall be sized to accommodate the full capacity of the largest riser main located within the room.